 Your water heater tank is leaking.

 If you see pooling water at the base of your water heater, you have a leak.
 Contact a professional plumber immediately.
 Small leaks can turn into large floods if they are not addressed in a time-sensitive manner.
+Instead of constantly spending money on water heater repair in Boise, call our team for replacement.

 Your inlet valve is rusty.